A public appointment is generally a ministerial appointment to the board of a public body or advisory committee.

 All Public Appointments are advertised on this website and many are featured in the Public Appointments newsletter which is published fortnightly; to sign up to the newsletter, register or log in here.

-The Centre for Public Appointments can be contacted at:
+The Public Appointments Policy Team can be contacted at: